 - Decorative berries

 Learn how to make an evergreen wreath with lavender, greenery, and berries.
 This show-stopping DIY Christmas wreath will stand out in a sea of red and green.

 Before you begin adding elements to your Christmas wreath, fluff the branches.
 Tug the evergreen sprigs out in each direction for a fuller-looking wreath.
 This will not only look more natural, but it will give the plant filler more room to breathe.

 Once fully fluffed, add your first layer of greenery to the evergreen decor.
 We chose to use eucalyptus leaves followed by olive branches.
 As you place them, be sure to keep the leaves pointing in the same direction.
 Attach using floral wire or hot glue.

 Wander the floral aisles of your local crafts supply store for dark green fillers to add to your homemade wreath.
 Mixing pine needles with juniper leaves gives front door wreaths an interesting texture.
 Place these leaves in the wreath wherever it looks bare.
 Attach using hot glue or floral wire.

 Give your evergreen Christmas wreath that kissed-by-frost look by adding indigo hues to your greens.
 Heathers and lavender are great floral plants with sturdy stems that will stand out against the green wreath.
 Fill these in sporadically, making sure they stick out from the sides and into the center.
 We also added small sprigs of white baby's breath to brighten up the wreath.

 Step 4: Add Berries

-To add the finishing touches to your wreath, find the berry section of your crafts store.
+To add the finishing touches to your homemade wreath with lavender, find the berry section of your crafts store.
 Amongst the bright red and dark purple berries, you'll find decorative branches that look like pearls.
-These are a beautiful accent to your winter wreath.
+These are a beautiful accent to your winter front door wreath.
 Add them with a dab of hot glue on their stems.